Jesper-Hustad/NoPixel-minigame/fivem-script/README.md

 # Hack minigame FiveM build
 Because of our great contributors there is now a FiveM version.

-## ⚠ STILL IN ALPHA ⚠
+## ⚠ In Beta ⚠
-This version has just recently been released and is still being worked on.
-Excpect bugs!
+This version has been released in beta, but still expect some bugs!
+If you find any, please report it as an issue.
 Do you have knowledge with FiveM?
-Improve the code and your changes will happily be added.
+Improve the code and your changes will happily be added!